josh1-sarthak/campaigns/README.md

 - cd to the folder in command line & npm install to install dependencies in package.json
 - yarn start

+## Tech used
+- React, CSS Flexbox
+- Semantic UI React Library for responsive and consistent UI
+- react-datepicker to render Calendar
+- react-i18next for localization

 ## Deployment Link
 https://nick2496.github.io/campaigns/